-Viral hepatitis is notifiable and cases should be reported to the Consultant in Communicable Diseases Control (CCDC) at your local Health Protection (HP) office.
-Early discussion of new cases with your local CCDC is recommended, who will coordinate contact tracing and the provision of hepatitis B immunoglobulin (HBIG) and vaccine.
+Viral hepatitis is notifiable and cases should be reported to the Consultant in Communicable Diseases Control (CCDC) at your local UK Health Security Agency (UKHSA) Team.
+Early discussion of new cases with your local CCDC is recommended, who will coordinate contact tracing and the provision of hepatitis B immunoglobulin (HBIG) and vaccine when appropriate.